nCine/nCine-site/_posts/2016-06-26-closed-beta.md

 ---
 layout: post
 title: Closed beta
-subtitle: Soon to be released publicly
+subtitle: First builds distributed to testers
 ---

 A short testing period among a small group of testers has just started.
-The nCine project is coming on GitHub soon, stay tuned!